ProofOfPizza/proofofpizza.github.io/docs/_posts/2021-12-27-debug-AWS-IAM-policies.md

 ---
-title: "An easy approach to debugging IAM policies"
+title: "An easy approach to debugging IAM policies on AWS"
 categories:
   - tech
 tags: